IvandryPage/Chronicle-Log/README.md

 ===============

 Chronicle Log is a **basic** journaling application. <br>
-But wait, even though it's a journal, but it keeps your journal a little bit private for non-hacker guy.
+But wait, even though it's a **basic** journal, but it keeps your journal a little bit private for non-hacker guy.

 This is how you use it: